-On this day in 1911, a dispatcher in the New York Times office sends the first telegram around the world via commercial service.
-Exactly 66 years later, the National Aeronautics and Space Administration (NASA) sends a different kind of message--a phonograph record containing information about Earth for extraterrestrial beings--shooting into space aboard the unmanned spacecraft Voyager II.
+On August 20, 1911, a dispatcher in the New York Times office sends the first telegram around the world via commercial service.
+Exactly 66 years later, the National Aeronautics and Space Administration (NASA) sends a different kind of message–a phonograph record containing information about Earth for extraterrestrial beings–shooting into space aboard the unmanned spacecraft Voyager II.

-More importantly, the two Voyager crafts were designed to explore the outer solar system and send information and photographs of the distant planets to Earth.
+More importantly, the two Voyager craft were designed to explore the outer solar system and send information and photographs of the distant planets to Earth.
 Over the next 12 years, the mission proved a smashing success.
-After both crafts flew by Jupiter and Saturn, Voyager I went flying off towards the solar system’s edge while Voyager II visited Uranus, Neptune and finally Pluto in 1990 before sailing off to join its twin in the outer solar system.
+After both craft flew by Jupiter and Saturn, Voyager I went flying off towards the solar system’s edge while Voyager II visited Uranus and Neptune before sailing off to join its twin in the outer solar system.

 Thanks to the Voyager program, NASA scientists gained a wealth of information about the outer planets, including close-up photographs of Saturn’s seven rings; evidence of active geysers and volcanoes exploding on some of the four planets’ 22 moons; winds of more than 1,500 mph on Neptune; and measurements of the magnetic fields on Uranus and Neptune.
 The two craft are expected to continue sending data until 2020, or until their plutonium-based power sources run out.
 After that, they will continue to sail on through the galaxy for millions of years to come, barring some unexpected collision.